Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from a discrepancy in the GUESTTSCFREQ MSR reporting, which bases frequency calculations on the nominal P0 frequency.
-This creates a deviation of approximately 0.2% from the actual mean TSC frequency due to clocking parameters.
-The issue manifests in the guest kernel's reliance on the reported nominal frequency for TSC-based timekeeping, while the actual frequency set during SNPLAUNCHSTART differs (Debian Tracker).
+The vulnerability stems from a mismatch between the reported and actual TSC (Time Stamp Counter) frequencies in SEV-SNP VMs.
+The GUEST_TSC_FREQ MSR reports a frequency based on the nominal P0 frequency, which deviates approximately 0.2% from the actual mean TSC frequency due to clocking parameters.
+This discrepancy accumulates over extended VM uptime, resulting in clock skew between the hypervisor and SEV-SNP VM.
+The issue manifests when the guest kernel relies on the reported nominal frequency for TSC-based timekeeping, while the actual frequency set during SNP_LAUNCH_START differs (Ubuntu Security).

 Source: This report was generated using AI